Becoming a judge

 |Chard Equestrian Centre||Wednesday 26 - Thursday 27 August||Novice - Medium|

 |Scottish National Equestrian Centre||Thursday 3 - Friday 4 September||Novice - Medium|

-Examination bookings will be live on Bookwhen from Monday 17th February 2020 at 8:00am.
+Examination bookings will be live on Bookwhen from Monday 17th February 2020 at 8:00am and available to book through the below link.
 Please be aware that only those on our priority wait list will be contacted directly via email in relation to booking details for Bookwhen.

 Please also be aware that we have selected examination venues across the region to try to accommodate candidates but please ensure that you book early to avoid disappointment.
 If you are not eligible for this examination you will forfeit your examination fee.